 Impact of FCT funding on research careers

-Considering the topicality and centrality of research careers, the FCT developed a study on the professional trajectories of former FCT doctoral fellows.
+Considering the current relevance and centrality of research career issues, FCT has developed a study on the professional trajectories of former FCT doctoral fellows.

-The career paths of 5,800 former doctoral fellows whose Studentships began between 1995 and 2012 were analyzed.
-The percentage of scholarship holders who obtained a degree is over 88%, a high figure and comparable with other European Union countries.
-The percentage of success is slightly higher among women and among scholarship holders who were younger at the start of their Studentship.
+The professional careers of 5,800 former doctoral fellows, whose Studentships between 1995 and 2012, were analyzed.
+The percentage of fellows who obtained their degree is over 88%, a high figure comparable to that of other European Union countries.
+The success rate is slightly higher among women and younger fellows at the start of the Studentship.

-Overall, 60% of former PhD studentship holders were located in R&D activities in the National Science and Technology System (SNCT).
-Five years after obtaining their degree, 65% were teachers/researchers and 29% were fellows, but their professional situation varies markedly depending on the date they started their Studentship and the time elapsed after their degree.
+Overall, 60% of former doctoral fellows were found to be engaged in R&D activities within the National Science and Technology System (SNCT).
+Five years after obtaining their degree, 65% were teachers/researchers and 29% were fellows, but their professional situation varies significantly depending on the start date of the Studentship the time elapsed since graduation.

-Among doctoral graduates in the SNCT, the now-defunct postdoctoral Studentships and the Scientific Employment Stimulus Program (both promoted by the FCT) have played a fundamental role in the transition of doctoral graduates to teaching or research positions.
-The majority (90%) of former FCT grantees have R&D activities in the Higher Education sector, which is in line with the SNCT as a whole.
+Among SNCT PhD graduates, the now defunct Studentships and the Scientific Employment Stimulus Program (both promoted by FCT) have played a key role in the transition of PhD graduates to teaching or research positions.
+Most former FCT scholarship holders (90%) are engaged in R&D activities in the higher education sector, which is in line with the situation for the SNCT as a whole.

 - Impact of FCT funding on research careers in Portugal (January 4, 2024)